Alex

 If a bad actor wanted to alter transactions or disrupt the network, said collateral will get slashed.
 If they wanted to shut down the L1 entirely, they will face an even larger monetary cost given the collateral (slashed or not) becomes completely worthless if they win.

 On the other hand, in PoW, the bad actor simply loses out on the reward and faces cost of energy.
-After shutting down the L1, they can also simply re-utilize / sell their mining hardware, meaning the sunk costs are reversible.
+After shutting down the L1, they can also simply re-utilise / sell their mining hardware, meaning the sunk costs are reversible.

-This disincentivisation is enough to keep most attackers at bay and is sufficient to get the L1 to a market size whereby even bigger institutional attackers have to think twice about losing the collateral they would need to take it down.
+This disincentivisaiton is enough to keep most attackers at bay and is sufficient to get the L1 to a market size whereby even bigger institutional attackers have to think twice about losing the collateral they would need to take it down.
 Combined with its speed and other benefits, PoS is still a solid option.

 That being said…